wbamberg/idl-reference/docs/nsITableEditor.md

 ### selectAllTableCells() ###

 ### switchTableCellHeaderType(aSourceCell) ###
- Create a new TD or TH element, the opposite type of the supplied aSourceCell
+<code> Create a new TD or TH element, the opposite type of the supplied aSourceCell
   1. Copy all attributes from aSourceCell to the new cell
   2. Move all contents of aSourceCell to the new cell
   3. Replace aSourceCell in the table with the new cell